What To Do When You Need Someone To Talk To

-When you find yourself juggling multiple mental health concerns (including stress, work, relationships, feelings of loneliness, mental and physical health concerns, and maybe even an emergency) and thinking, "I need to ask for help," it is natural to want and need to talk to someone about your thoughts and mental health.
-Sometimes, amidst all these stressors, we just need to talk or need to vent and have support from our friends and families because it can make a significant difference in our capacity to manage all these stressors.
-Understandably, you would want to vent to a friend or loved one about what you're experiencing.
+When you find yourself juggling multiple mental health concerns (including stress, work, relationships, and mental and physical health) and thinking, "I need someone to talk to", it is natural to want and need to talk to someone.
+Sometimes, amidst all these stressors, we need to talk or need to vent.
+Having friends and family to talk to can make a significant difference in our capacity to manage all these stressors.
+Understandably, you may want to vent to someone about what you're experiencing.

-However, they may not always be available or know how to help you.
-Here are some other tools and resources to contact when you are experiencing challenges or struggling with emotional distress.
+However, the people you talk to may not always be available or know how to help you.
+Here are some other tools and resources to contact when you are experiencing challenges or emotional distress and need someone to talk to.

 Getting help for life's challenges with mental health services

-According to the Centers for Disease Control and Prevention (CDC), the number of people in the United States who are receiving mental health treatment is growing, with more people looking to seek help from mental health professionals for symptoms of mental health disorders (such as anxiety and depressive disorders).
+If you need someone to talk to, you're in good company.
 If you have been experiencing symptoms of a mental health disorder or simply are looking for professional assistance in managing life’s stressors, there is no shame in talking to a therapist and adding them to your support system.

-Talk therapy can benefit people dealing with stressful situations and mental health concerns and provides them with support, empathy, and strategies to cope.
+Talk therapy can benefit people are dealing with stressful situations or need someone to talk to, and provides them with support, empathy, and strategies to cope.
 Seeking mental health treatment is an excellent way to manage symptoms, develop healthy coping mechanisms, and take control of your life once more.

 Know when to get help from mental health professionals